AfterPythonOrg/afterpython/README.md

   <img alt="Project Website" src="afterpython/static/website-light.png">
 </picture>

+You can create your own website too and deploy it to GitHub Pages in **less than a minute**!
+See [Quickstart](https://afterpython.afterpython.org/doc/quickstart).

 ---
 ## Installation
 ```bash
 # install afterpython as a dev dependency
 uv add --dev afterpython

 # initialize afterpython
 ap init
 ```

+---
 ## Tech Stack
 - [MyST]
 - [project-website-template]